-The Early Learning Center (ELC) Childhood Education & Care (ECEC) program and VIP Adult Ed Family Literacy program are held during the day at a different location.
+The Early Learning Center (ELC) program and VIP Adult Ed Family Literacy program are held during the day.

 School facilities will not be available for secondary use because of limited space except as approved by the Executive Director.
 School facilities will be unavailable for use on Saturday, Sunday or holidays except as deemed appropriate by the Executive Director.